openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    :term:`TMPDIR` across builds.
 The
    Yocto Project supports switching between different :term:`MACHINE` values in the same
-   ``TMPDIR``.
+   :term:`TMPDIR`.
 This practice is well supported and regularly used by developers when building for multiple machines.
-When you use the same ``TMPDIR`` for multiple machine builds, the OpenEmbedded build system can reuse the existing native and often cross-recipes for multiple machines.
+When you use the same :term:`TMPDIR` for multiple machine builds, the OpenEmbedded build system can reuse the existing native and often cross-recipes for multiple machines.
 Thus, build time decreases.

    .. note::

-      If :term:`DISTRO` settings change or fundamental configuration settings such as the filesystem layout, you need to work with a clean ``TMPDIR``.
+      If :term:`DISTRO` settings change or fundamental configuration settings such as the filesystem layout, you need to work with a clean :term:`TMPDIR`.
-      Sharing ``TMPDIR`` under these circumstances might work but since it is not guaranteed, you should use a clean ``TMPDIR``.
+      Sharing :term:`TMPDIR` under these circumstances might work but since it is not guaranteed, you should use a clean ``TMPDIR``.

 -  *Enable the Appropriate Package Architecture:* By default, the